sgohl/promex/README.md

 The example checks `bar` and `baz` are placed in the group `foo`.
 They both just generate a random number.
 A check consists of two files:

-- meta: there you define the `TYPE` and `HELP` line for the prometheus exporter metrics page
+- meta: there you define the `TYPE` and `HELP` line for the prometheus exporter metrics page (see https://prometheus.io/docs/concepts/metric_types/)
 - run: the actual script to be run.
 Should return not more than exactly that value you want to publish

 The /metrics route will trigger all checks via `ts` task-spooler (for parallel runs) and `flock` (with `-n` for avoiding overlaps and stapling) and afterwards `cat` all output files (directory is `$OUT`)